Cat tattoos are popular because, well, cats.

 Cats have been honorable guardians and pets since the beginning of time.

-A realistic cat tattoo is the perfect way of bringing a guardian cat with you everywhere that is both powerful, comforting, and wise.
+A realistic cat tattoo is a perfect way of bringing a guardian cat with you everywhere that is both powerful, comforting, and wise.

 A realistic cat tattoo is a good way to memorialize a beloved past pet cat or to carry a famous cat of your own with you into life.